wix-incubator/wSpy/README.md

 ```

 #### Worker:
-Worker host is bit more tricky, you will need to pass the wSpyParam to the worker and then initialize wSpy:
+Worker host is a bit tricky, you will need to pass the wSpyParam to the worker and then initialize wSpy:
 Initiate wSpy:
 ```
 const wSpy = require('wspy').initWorkerHost({ settings, wSpyParam })